 Before we proceed discussing the Dream Act I would like to digress and thank everyone for the all the kind words of support during my recovery from a now, not so recent accident involving an 18 wheeler truck and my van.
-Just as my truck accident lawyers came through for me in the lawsuit that was filed against the truck driver and his company, so did all of you with your gifts and words of encouragement.
+Just as my New Mexico truck accident lawyers came through for me in the lawsuit that was filed against the truck driver and his company, so did all of you with your gifts and words of encouragement.
 My truck accident lawyers have ensured I will receive fair compensation for my injuries, as well as for emotional, or financial losses.
 They also have ligated additional compensation for property damage, lost income, diminished earning capacity (for a while, but I hope not for too long), and pain and suffering.
 I just am so thankful I took my wife’s advice and hired my own lawyer rather than just trying to deal with the insurance companies.

 This checklist will identify some of the common issues for web site and web based applications.
 All web pages are different and each item in the checklist may not need to be addressed with all of them.
 The Life Cycle Project Plan Outline may help you determine which items may apply.
 Use this list to: help during project planning, test for 508 compliance and to communicate with the project stakeholders about compliance.